 Biographies of the GLT Trust Board

-> Sandy is currently Vice Chair of the GLT Board.
-From September 2015 to December 2016 she was Chair of the Wallington High School for Girls Governing Body, having joined in December 2013.
-Previously Sandy had been a governor and Chair of Governors at Wallington County Grammar School for Boys.
+Sandy is currently Chair of the GLT Board, having been Vice Chair for a number of years and before that, Chair of Governors at Wallington High School for Girls and a governor at Wallington County Grammar School for Boys.
 Prior to her retirement Sandy worked in Human Resources in the NHS and was HR Director of an NHS Trust.
 She is a Chartered Fellow of the Chartered Institute of Personnel and Development and has a Masters in Organisational Behaviour from Birkbeck College, University of London.
 Sandy is also an accredited coach and is qualified in psychometric testing.

-> Alex Clark - Trustee
+Alex Clark - Trustee

 Alex has been involved with the Girls’ Learning Trust since 2008, first as a governor at Wallington and then as a Trustee of the MAT.
 He is an experienced primary Head and Executive Head and is currently Director of Education with the Good Shepherd Trust, a multi-academy trust serving sixteen schools within the Diocese of Guildford across Surrey and Hampshire.